ventinus/SafewayCart/README.md

    1. Add the lambda environment key `Bucket` with the name of the new S3 bucket (i.e. `safeway-lambdas`)
    1. Update Memory to 1024 MB
    1. Update Timeout to 30 sec (I currently experience duration to be around 20 seconds)
+   1. Set the source to the appropriate S3 object URI in your bucket
 1. Create a lambda to be the Alexa skill runtime lambda.
 This is what is run when you invoke your skill through Alexa.
 I named mine `SafewayCartSkill`
+   1. Grant the lambda execution role to have access to invoke the browser lambda
+   1. Grant the lambda execution role to have access to retrieve secrets from SecretsManager (TODO: not working yet)
+   1. set the env variable `BrowserLambdaArn` to be the arn of your browser lambda
+   1. Add an Alexa trigger
+   1. Set the source to the appropriate S3 object URI in your bucket

 ## Developer workflow